 CGRP receptor antagonists such as gepants and CGRP-targeting mAbs are promising treatments for migraines, but there are some downsides to consider [48,49].
-These include low efficacy, tolerance rate, cost, side effects, and the need for further research to determine their long-term safety.
-While CGRP-targeting mAbs and CGRP receptor antagonists have shown efficacy in reducing the frequency of migraine attacks, they may not work for everyone and may not work as well as other preventive treatments.
-Some patients may develop a tolerance to these drugs over time, which can reduce their effectiveness [50,51].
+While CGRP-targeting mAbs and CGRP receptor antagonists have shown efficacy in reducing the frequency of migraine attacks, the responder rates of CGRP mAbs and receptor inhibitors remain around 50 percent.
 Additionally, these drugs can be expensive, and insurance coverage may be limited [52].
-While generally well tolerated, CGRP-targeting mAbs can cause side effects such as injection site reactions and constipation, while the gepants can cause nausea [53].
+While generally well tolerated, CGRP-targeting mAbs can cause side effects such as gastrointestinal disorders, including constipation, while the gepants can cause fatigue, nausea, dizziness, tiredness, and dry mouth [53].

 Humans typically experience migraines, but preclinical research using animal models leads clinical research by revealing the interaction of genetic and environmental factors as well as pathological alterations that contribute to neurological disorders and neuropsychiatric conditions, including migraine [54-65].
 These models simulate disease conditions, allowing for the identification of pathogenic processes, the evaluation of symptoms and comorbidities, and the discovery of interventions, including pharmacotherapy [66-72].
 The integration of preclinical and clinical research contributes to the creation of innovative therapeutics and personalized medicine [73-76].
-This narrative review introduces the topic of migraine pathophysiology and the need for new therapeutic targets for migraine treatment, providing an overview of the current understanding of migraine pathophysiology and highlighting the potential of PACAP ligands and receptors as a novel target for migraine treatment.
-Emphasizing the importance of further research to fully elucidate the role of PACAP in migraine pathophysiology and to develop targeted therapies for individuals suffering from migraines, The review also discusses the data implicating the pituitary adenylate cyclase-activating peptide 1 (PAC1) receptor as a future drug target in migraine and examines several potential emerging therapeutic targets, including PACAP1-38, a specific form of PACAP.
-Furthermore, it explores the similarities between PACAP and VIP, the latter of which is involved in sleep regulation and circadian rhythm, suggesting that PACAP may be a key neuropeptide involved in migraines.
-Overall, we aim to provide a comprehensive overview of the current state of research on migraine pathophysiology and the potential of PACAP as a therapeutic target for migraine treatment.
+This narrative review introduces the topic of migraine pathophysiology and the need for new therapeutic targets for migraine treatment, providing an overview of the current understanding of migraine pathophysiology and highlighting the potential of other secretin family peptides ligands and receptors as a novel target for migraine treatment.
+The review stresses how important it is to do more research to better understand the role of PACAP and VIP in migraine pathophysiology and to develop targeted therapies for people who suffer from migraines.
+The review also examines data implicating the pituitary adenylate cyclase-activating peptide 1 receptor as a future drug target in migraine, as well as several potential emerging therapeutic targets, such as PACAP1-38, a specific form of PACAP.
+Furthermore, it explores the similarities between PACAP and VIP, the latter of which is involved in sleep regulation and circadian rhythm, suggesting that PACAP and VIP may be key neuropeptides involved in migraines.
+Overall, the authors aim to provide a comprehensive overview of the current state of research on migraine pathophysiology and the potential of PACAP and VIP as therapeutic targets for migraine treatment.

-2. Pituitary adenylate cyclase-activating peptide
+2. Pituitary adenylate cyclase-activating peptide and vasoactive intestinal peptide